Supernatural Wiki: Impact

 Supernatural Wiki has been recognized by other media outlets as a source of information about the show and its fandom.
 The CW Source Blog said of the site: "They've collected and dissected nearly every aspect of the show, the behind-the-scenes world, and the fan community, and laid it out in stunning detail.".
-The SuperWiki has also been referenced by media critics such as the Chicago Tribune's Maureen Ryan for its coverage of conventions such as San Diego Comic-Con International.
+The SuperWiki has also been referenced by media critics such as the Chicago Tribune's Maureen Ryan for its coverage of conventions such as San Diego Comic-Con.

 The site has become an information resource by writers, production staff and cast.
 Writer Robbie Thompson called it an "indispensable" resource.
 Star Jared Padalecki said "I'm on the show, and I'm on (Supernatural Wiki) more than once a week researching it."

 The site was credited by author Keith R. A. DeCandido in the acknowledgments to his Supernatural tie-in novel Nevermore.

 In February 2009, the site established a Twitter presence at @SuperWiki.
 As of 18 June, 2021, the site has 108, 313 followers, including many of the cast and crew from Supernatural.

 On 7 September 2009, in the lead up to the start of Season 5, @SuperWiki started ending tweets with the tag #luciferiscoming, and suggested fans do the same as a mischievous way to get attention for the show.
 The tag #luciferiscoming reached number 1 of the trending topics on Twitter.
-Rapper Sean Combs (@iamdiddy who has over a million followers), unaware of the context of #luciferiscoming and assuming it was an anti-Christian movement, started a #Godishere tweet in retaliation.
+Rapper Sean Combs (@iamdiddy who has over a million followers) started a #Godishere tweet in retaliation, being unaware of the context of #luciferiscoming and assuming it was an anti-Christian movement.
 Twitter moved to stop posts with tags including both God and Lucifer from appearing in trending topics.
 Fans continued to use #supernatural and #inkripkewetrust, and both also reached high on the list of trending topics.